 - "International Applicants" are foreign students; they are not US Citizens or Permanent Residents.

 - The application submission deadline is December 1.
 Unofficial transcripts are uploaded as part of your application.
-Reference letters and GRE scores must also be received by DECEMBER 1.
-Please plan accordingly by ordering GRE scores or taking the GRE test early enough to meet this deadline.
-Notify those writing your reference letters in advance of the December 1 submission deadline for your application.
+Reference letters must be received by DECEMBER 1.
+Please notify those writing your reference letters in advance of the December 1 submission deadline for your application.
 Please be aware that as you are completing your application, you can send a request to your letter writers to upload their letters as soon as you enter their name and information.
 We strongly encouraage you to take advantage of this feature.

 - Early applications are strongly advised.